 So why exactly is JSON so popular?
 JSON (JavaScript Object Notation) has several advantages as seen below.

 JSON originated from JavaScript object literals as defined by the ECMAScript Programming Language Standard.
 The ECMAScript standard facilitated interoperability of web pages across different web browsers.
-Consequently, JSON quickly became the de-facto data interchange format of the web that helps web applications talk to each other.
+Consequently, JSON quickly became the de-facto data interchange format of the web, enabling web applications to communicate seamlessly.

 As we will see below, a large part of JSON's success can be attributed to its simplicity and flexibility.

-JSON is a subset of JavaScript but excludes assignment and invocation.
+Although JSON is a subset of JavaScript, it excludes assignment and invocation.
 JSON has a small set of formatting rules for the portable representation of structured data.

 JSON Simple Example